Suggestions for Day Trips

 Western NC Fly Fishing Trail Logo

-Abundant trout fishing is available on both the North Carolina and Tennessee sides of the Great Smoky Mountains National Park.
+Thriving trout fishing opportunities await on both the North Carolina and Tennessee expanses of the Great Smoky Mountains National Park.

-In western North Carolina the Fly Fishing Trail promotes a series of 15 fishing locations.
+Venturing into western North Carolina, the Fly Fishing Trail promotes a series of 15 fishing locations.
 Maggie Valley and Jonathon Creek are designated Heritage Trout waters.

 Suggestions for Day Trips fly fishing